ladrians/RoboND-MapMyWorld-Project-P7/README.md

 ## Discussion

-The [depthimage_to_laserscan](http://wiki.ros.org/depthimage_to_laserscan) package for the Kinect RGB-D sensonr was discarded as the project was run on a Virtual machine.
+The [depthimage_to_laserscan](http://wiki.ros.org/depthimage_to_laserscan) package for the Kinect RGB-D sensor was discarded as the project was run on a Virtual machine.
 All parameters were modified so as to consume as little processing as needed.
 Instead a Lidar sensor was added to improve the Odometry provided by the Gazebo simulator.

 Nodes are created at a fixed rate `Rtabmap/DetectionRate` of 1 second according to how much data created from nodes should overlap each other.